gerard2perez/ember-cli-crudtable/README.md

 ##Changelog
 Maybe you want one of the older relases.
+### v0.4.1
+1. Handles manytomany relations (many-multi)
+2. Yout can now access the properties of the complex model by the name you defined in the model. (check custom templates seccion)
+3. Error messages won't show and alert window, intead, the response will be log to the consoke.
+4. Fiexed a bug that made modal window be created twice in the DOM so ... you know a mess.
+5. Boostrap is a requiere dependency.
 ### V0.4.0
 1. Support for Search key in controller configuration allowing to decide which fields are searchable.
 2. layoutName can be defined in order to select a fully custom design if you don't like tables.